 In order to follow the evolution of the free surface, we keep trace of the altitude of the most top-left point over time.
-Results of a 0.5 Myr simulation, for different time steps Δt , with and without the FSSA, are shown in Fig. F3.
-We can see that the implementation of the FSSA stabilizes the sloshing behavior of the free surface that appeared whith a time step Δt to those that can be found in Kaus et al. (2010) and Thieulot (2019).
+Results of a $0.5~\rm Myr$ simulation, for different time steps Δt , with and without the FSSA, are shown in Fig. E3.
+We can see that the implementation of the FSSA stabilizes the sloshing behavior of the free surface that appeared whith a time step Δt of 5000 years, and keeps the free surface stable even with higher time steps.
+Moreover, the results show great similarities to those that can be found in Kaus et al. (2010) and Thieulot (2019).
 This validates the implementation of the free surface stabilization algorithm.
 It also gives another evaluation of the handling of gravity-driven flow with a free surface, this time with the additional resolution of an instability that can occur with free surfaces.